adityabansal13/aircraft-project/README.md

 # ✈️ Combat Aircraft Automation using Behavior Trees

-This project demonstrates an automation system for combat aircraft using **Behavior Trees**, developed for research and prototyping under DRDO guidance.
+This project demonstrates an automation system for combat aircraft using **Behavior Trees**.

 ---